farkasseb/farkasseb.github.io/_posts/2023-01-15-terminal-setup-on-macos.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

 After the successful installation, we can start customizing it by editing our `~/.zshrc` file.
 The contents of this file are executed every time we create a new session.

 This is my main config.
 (Will be extended in the upcoming steps.)

-First, we can set up our theme.
-If you don't like this one, there is [a lot more to choose from](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).

-The next two lines just make sure that our Oh My Zsh is automatically updated every day.

-Following that we can customize the plugins we use.
-There is a [myriad of available plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins), but in my experience, a large portion of them just adds _aliases_ that are pretty hard to remember when I can simply memorize the actual command itself.
-No need for indirections.
-For example, the `brew` plugin creates an _alias_ `bubc` for `brew upgrade && brew cleanup`.
-Which one seems easier to remember?
-For me, it's usually the latter.
-Don't get me wrong, these aliases can be useful, using the `bundler` plugin saved me a lot of time.
-Instead of writing manually `bundle install` 50+ times a day, I just say `bi` and we are ready to go.
-Experiment with what works for you.

-The last two lines set up the language environment and the preferred editor.
-If you are not familiar with the basics of `vim` I suggest choosing something else, like `nano`.

 ```
 ZSH_THEME="robbyrussell"